Traditional Infrastructure vs. Cloud Services

-Between Traditional IT Infrastructure and Cloud Computing, there's a lot to consider when deciding on the best IT model for a business.
-Every company needs to ensure scalability, cost-consciousness, reliability, and security for their business.
-While there has been a major pivot over recent years from traditional IT infrastructure, or "on-premise" infrastructure, to the cloud, many forget that not all solutions work for everyone.
-Here are the pros and cons of traditional IT Infrastructure vs. Cloud Computing.
+Between traditional "on-premise" (onsite) infrastructure and cloud, there's a lot to consider when deciding on the best IT model for a business.
+Every company is different and therefore requires different things to make sure operational efficiency isn't affected.
+Still, regardless of who you are, every company needs to ensure scalability, cost-consciousness, reliability, and security for their business.
+While there has been a major pivot over recent years from traditional IT infrastructure to the cloud, many forget that not all solutions work for everyone.
+Let's walk through the pros and cons (and our recommendations at the end!).

-Cloud is considered the cutting-edge form of IT infrastructure for businesses today and it is rapidly surpassing on-premise infrastructure in popularity.
-According to the State of the Cloud Report for 2019 by RightScale, 94% of enterprises utilized the cloud.
-In 2021, that percentage increased to 97% according to a report done by Flexera.
+Cloud services is considered the cutting-edge form of data infrastructure for businesses today and it is rapidly surpassing on-premise (we affectionately refer to it as "on-prem") in popularity.
+According to the State of the Cloud Report for 2023 by RightScale, 97% of enterprises utilized the cloud (up from 94% in 2019) and 84% of those users deploy multiple clouds.
 That said, there are still businesses out there that get more bang for their buck through traditional IT infrastructure.

-Traditional IT Infrastructure, otherwise known as on-premise infrastructure, is made up of facilities, data centers, servers, networking hardware, desktop computers, and enterprise application solutions.
-It is usually installed on-premise for private use by a company, containing a business's stored data and applications.
+Simply put, this type of environment is your onsite data, backups, and information that you access across your business.
+It is made up of facilities, data centers, servers, networking hardware, desktop computers, and enterprise application solutions.
+Most businesses usually install their environment on-premise for private use by a company, containing a business's stored data and applications.

 With this system, physical data centers are used for storing data and running a complete networking system for daily operations.
-This IT model consists of various pieces of hardware that are connected to a network via a remote server on-site.
-Many businesses with this IT model need to have an in-house IT department to install and maintain the hardware.
+This model consists of various pieces of hardware that are connected to a network via a remote server on-site.
+Many businesses with this model need to have an in-house IT department to install and maintain the hardware.
+Unfortunately, if you don't, this can be a costly third-party expense.

-With cloud computing, the IT infrastructure can be accessed via the internet.
-Users have the ability to use computing resources without installing on-premise hardware through something called virtualization.
-Virtualization distributes the capabilities of a physical machine among many environments by connecting physical servers maintained by a services provider.
+With cloud services like Microsoft Azure, the infrastructure can be accessed via the internet.
+Users have the ability to access their information and data without installing on-premise hardware through something called virtualization.
+Virtualization distributes the capabilities of a physical machine among many environments by connecting physical servers in the cloud.
+This system is almost always maintained by a managed service provider (MSP).

-Traditional IT infrastructure is considered the most secure data hosting solution because most of the advantages to this model place full responsibility on the company to manage it.
-Traditional IT heavily relies on an in-house IT team to provide maintenance and support.
-With this IT model, businesses can take advantage of outsourcing their IT staff in order to gain additional expertise, increase focus, and obtain support in deploying and managing their business technology.
+Traditional infrastructure is considered the most secure data hosting solution because most of the advantages to this model place full responsibility on the company to manage it.
+Traditional on-premise systems heavily rely on an in-house IT team to provide maintenance and support.
+With this model, businesses can take advantage of outsourcing their staff in order to gain additional expertise, increase focus, and obtain support in deploying and managing their business technology.
+There are some other bonuses as well:

-With Traditional IT, IT departments have full control of their infrastructure.
+With traditional infrastructure, IT departments have full control of their information.
 Any problems, changes, updates, and basic maintenance would be the sole responsibility of the IT staff.
-With the function and execution of services being completely determined by the staff on-site, a business with this IT model could exercise a lot of flexibility.
+With the function and execution of services being completely determined by the staff on-site, a business with this model could exercise a lot of flexibility.

-Because only members of the company's staff have access to the data center in this IT model, most companies find solace in the security of their company data.
+Because only members of the company's staff have access to the data center in this model, most companies find solace in the security of their company data.
 This option appears more attractive to companies that have to ensure they meet compliance standards.
+You and only you can protect your information (and avoid this like the FAA debacle earlier this year).

 Around-the-Clock Data Access